Czech Hiking Markers System

 The Czech Hiking Markers Standard is an international system of hiking markers for tourist trails, used in more countries than any competing standard.
 The signs and markers can be used in both wilderness and cities.
-They are internationally well understandable as they grow from similar tradition in other Central European countries.
+They are internationally well understandable as they grow from the same tradition in other Central European countries.
+Similar signs are in use in Austria, Germany, Poland and Switzerland.